www3838438/dbu/doc/usage.md

 #### Installing/removing/updating software

-The _package management_ system allows you to install, remove or upgrade every component of your system (applications, system services, libraries, operating system kernel...).
+The _package management_ system allows you to install, remove or upgrade all component of your system (applications, system services, libraries, operating system...).

  * **[All Debian packages](https://packages.debian.org)** (+40 000 packages)